SakeRamen/SakeRamen/README.md

 - 👋 Hi, I’m @SakeRamen
-- 👀 I’m interested in ...
+- 👀 I’m interested in ???
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning CODE
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on brain: endline(net server htmlfucked your live);
-- 📫 How to reach me ...
+- 📫 How to reach me IMPROVING////
+- Bio-robotnik

 <!---
 SakeRamen/SakeRamen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.